sporting Schools Golf

-Primary and secondary schools can use the funds to engage the our Team of accredited PGA Professionals or Community Instructors, who hold a current Working With Children Check, to deliver flexible and tailored golf programs at your school, at Club Narrabri Golfie or another local golf course near your school.
+Primary and secondary schools can use the funds to engage our Team of accredited PGA Professionals or Community Instructors, who hold a current Working With Children Check, to deliver flexible and tailored golf programs at your school, at Club Narrabri Golfie or another golf course near your school.

-Through games and student-led activities that can be modified for all abilities, students learn the fundamentals of golf, safe play and important academic and motor skills.
+Through games and student-led activities that can be modified for all abilities, students learn the fundamentals of golf, safe play and important motor skills.

-To help build the confidence and capability to be active in golf for life, students participate for FREE when their School is approved for a Sporting Schools Grant.
+To help build their confidence and capability to be active in golf for life, students participate for FREE when their School is approved for a Sporting Schools Grant.

 The primary and secondary school programs are fun, safe and engaging.
 Students warm up to decrease the risk of injury and learn about aim, stance, body positions and the nature of movement in golf.
 Students are also introduced to the three main skills of golf: putting; chipping; and full swing.

 Secondary school students generally complete more advanced activities, however all complex skills are broken down into smaller parts and simplified.

-Students set up a mini golf course on their school oval using coloured markers and velcro flags or use the MGIC par 3, 5 hole mini golf course to play an Ambrose game in small groups.
+Students set up a mini golf course on their school oval using coloured markers and velcro flags or use local golf courses to play an Ambrose game in small groups.
 Students learn about score cards and begin to apply different shots in a golf course situation.
 They also begin to practice the concepts of rules and etiquette.

 Ambrose competition: 2-4 players per team.
 All players hit their first shot from the tee markers.
 The best positioned ball is selected and all play their next shot from this point.
 This form of play continues until the ball is holed out.